ianpetrarca/hen-model-aframe-component/README.md

 # Hic et nunc 3D Model Aframe Component

 ### Use 3D Models from [hic et nunc](hicetnunc.xyz/) in your Aframe WebXR Scenes!
 #### hic et nunc is a decentralized NFT marketplace built on the Tezos blockchain.
 This Github repo is a guide for using user-created 3D Models in WebXR experiences using [Aframe](https://aframe.io).
+This comeponent uses a REST request message described in this [API Guide](https://github.com/ianpetrarca/hicetnunc_api_guide).

 ####